 Reflections can add drama to a beautiful scenic image.
 In this video, landscape photographer Adam Barker shows you how to photograph reflections in a mountain lake.

-Late light of the day, and Adam sets up before the calm, clear lake, aspen trees as background elements.
+It’s near sunset, and Adam sets up before the calm, clear lake with aspen trees as background elements.
 He uses a polarizing filter to add warmth, and, at first, shoots only the lake reflections.
 The result is a photograph that could be a painting.
 As an alternative, he composes wider images, the shoreline in the frame’s lower third.
-You will learn to shoot several, different frames to take advantage of the golden light.
+You will learn to shoot several different frames to take advantage of the golden light.

 MORE IN THIS COURSE:

 Completing Your Outdoor Photography with Landscape Filters—Course Preview

 How to Focus on Compositional Elements in Photography

 Fly Fishing Photography Tips and Techniques